semrush/intergalactic/website/docs/components/modal/modal-a11y-report.md

 1. Screen reader goes into the active element.
 2. Screen reader says "Open modal button".
 3. Screen reader triggers element default action.
-4. Screen reader says "Modal window web dialog with 5 items Close button".
+4. Screen reader says "Do you want to save your changes? web dialog with 5 items Close button".
 5. Screen reader goes to the next element.
 6. Screen reader says "heading level 2 Do you want to save your changes?".
 7. Screen reader goes to the next element.